greatest-ape/aquatic/README.md

 [wt-tracker]: https://github.com/Novage/wt-tracker
 [bittorrent-tracker]: https://github.com/webtorrent/bittorrent-tracker

+The following benchmark is not very realistic, as it simulates a small number of clients, each sending a large number of requests.
+Nonetheless, I think that it gives a useful indication of relative performance.

 Server responses per second, best result in bold:

 | workers | aquatic    | [wt-tracker] | [bittorrent-tracker] |